 - 1 Bay Leaf

-- Salt to Taste
+- ½ Tsp Salt

-- Cook for 30 minutes or until the potato and celeriac are soft, check as it is cooking and add salt as required.
+- Add a lid and cook for 30 minutes or until the potato and celeriac are cooked.